angular/angular/aio/content/guide/transition-and-triggers.md

 * The original `open` and `closed` states, with the original changes in height, color, and opacity, occurring over a timeframe of 1 second.

-* A keyframes sequence inserted in the middle that causes the button to appear to pulsate irregularly over the course of that same 1-second timeframe.
+* A keyframes sequence inserted in the middle that causes the button to appear to pulsate irregularly over the course of that same 1 second timeframe.

 <div class="lightbox">
   <img src="generated/images/guide/animations/keyframes-pulsation.png" alt="keyframes with irregular pulsation">